larskanis/libusb/README.md

 Each `LIBUSB::Endpoint` specifies the type of transfer, direction, polling interval and maximum packet size.

 Prerequisites
 -------------

 * GNU/Linux, MacOSX or Windows system with Ruby MRI 1.8.7/1.9.x or JRuby.

 * [libusbx](http://libusbx.org/)

-In order to use LIBUSB, you also need the libusb-1.0[http://libusbx.org] library (but not necessarily its header files).
-* Debian or Ubuntu:
-    sudo apt-get install libusb-1.0-0-dev
-* OS-X: install with homebrew: brew install libusb or macports: port install libusb
-* Windows: libusb.gem comes with a precompiled +libusb.dll+, but you need to install a device driver (see below)

 Installation
 ------------